Welcome to today's edition of the Rush 24-7 podcast.

 Barney Frank, Democrat Massachusetts, in line to become chairman of the Financial Services Committee in a Democrat House, offered raw evidence of the changing perception of the race.

-His office, Mr. Frank said, has been contacted by a portrait painting firm offering to talk about possibilities for the traditional committee chairman's painting.
+His office, Mr. Frank said, has been contacted by a portrait painting firm offering to talk about possibilities for the traditional committee chairman's painting, one of those perks of power long absent from the lives of House Democrats.

-I've acquired a lot of new friends this year, Frank said, and uh I haven't gotten any nicer.
+I've acquired a lot of new friends this year, Frank said, and I haven't gotten any nicer.

 Still, Democratic ebullions could be found in all corners of Washington over the past few days.

-In Capitol Hill conference rooms where Democrats were prepping transition plans under orders To keep them quiet, and in offices of Democratic strategists and pollsters who were drawing up growing lists of Republicans who might be vulnerable.
+It was palpable at social and work gatherings where Democrats traded gossip about how big a Democrat majority the House could be, in Capitol Hill conference rooms where Democrats were prepping transition plans under orders to keep them quiet, and in offices of Democratic strategerists and pollsters who were drawing up growing lists of Republicans who might be vulnerable.

 So Democrats guardedly are daring to believe.